catadetest/gs-spring-boot/README.md

 The `mvn -B -DskipTests clean package` command will clear the `target` directory if existed, builds the project and skip test during the build.
 Finally, the `mvn spring-boot:run` command will run the project on the default port.

 By default, your application will be served to port 8080.
-Navigate to `http://127.0.0.1:8080/rates` in order to review the JSON response..
+Navigate to `http://127.0.0.1:8080/rates` in order to review the JSON response.